vectormars/Hackerrank/SQL/Basic Select/Basic Select.md

 ### Example 9: Weather Observation Station 4

-Let $$ N $$ be the number of CITY entries in STATION, and let $N'$ be the number of distinct CITY names in STATION; query the value of $N-N'$ from STATION.
+Let \(inline\) be the number of CITY entries in STATION, and let $N'$ be the number of distinct CITY names in STATION; query the value of $N-N'$ from STATION.
 In other words, find the difference between the total number of CITY entries in the table and the number of distinct CITY entries in the table.